-Compliance with all applicable laws and regulations is a requirement for employees, Participating FQHCs, Affiliated Participating Providers, vendors, contractors, and board members.
+Compliance with all applicable laws and regulations is a requirement for our Stakeholders.
 It is also, as noted above, an expectation of all that compliance issues such as noncompliance or unethical behavior are identified and reported.
 Failure to comply with this requirement may result in disciplinary action.

-The type and severity of disciplinary action is dependent on the particular facts and circumstances.
-Serious deviations from these requirements may result in the termination of a participant, employee, or contractor from our Organization.
-It is our policy to institute timely, consistent, and effective enforcement of all policies, standards, and procedures.
+The type and severity of the action will depend on the particular facts and circumstances but serious deviations from these requirements may result in termination of a participant from the Organization, or termination of employment of an employee or contractor.
+It is the policy of the Organization that it will institute timely, consistent, and effective enforcement of the disciplinary standards.

-System for Routine Monitoring, Auditing, Record Retention, and Identification of Compliance Risks
+Routine Monitoring, Auditing, Record Retention, and Identification of Compliance Risks

 Ongoing monitoring and auditing are critical to a successful compliance program.
-The Compliance Officer periodically reviews aspects of our operations especially in areas that have been identified by government enforcement agencies as potentially problematic.
-A particular area of focus is within compliance due to its regulatory and contractual commitments.
-All employees, Participating FQHCs, Affiliated Participating Providers, vendors, contractors, and board members, and other individuals or entities performing functions or services on behalf of our Organization are required to:
+The Compliance Officer periodically reviews aspects of our operations, especially in areas that have been identified by government enforcement agencies as potentially problematic.
+A particular area of focus is the Organization's compliance with its regulatory and contractual commitments.
+All our Stakeholders and other individuals or entities performing functions or services on behalf of C3 are required to:

-- Maintain and provide The Executive Office of Health and Human Services (EOHHS), Centers for Medicare and Medicaid Services (CMS), Department of Health and Human Services (DHHS), or their designees access to all books, contracts, records, documents, and other evidence (including data relating to Medicaid utilization and costs, quality performance measures, shared savings distributions, and other financial arrangements relating to our Organization's activities) sufficient to enable the audit, evaluation, investigation, and inspection of compliance with program requirements, quality of services performed, right to any shared savings payment or obligation to repay losses, ability to bear risk of potential losses, and ability to repay losses to MassHealth. - 2.
-Maintain such books, contracts, records, documents, and other evidence for a period of 10 years from the final date of the agreement period or from the date of completion of any audit, evaluation, or inspection.
-If an audit, evaluation, or inspection is set to be completed beyond the 10-year period, you are still required to maintain such books, contracts, records, documents, and other evidence until the audit, evaluation, or inspection is completed.
+1. Maintain and provide EOHHS, CMS, DHHS, or their designees access to all books, contracts, records, documents, and other evidence (including data relating to utilization and costs, quality performance measures, shared

+- savings distributions, and other financial arrangements relating to the Organization's activities) sufficient to enable the audit, evaluation, investigation, and inspection of compliance with program requirements, quality of services performed, right to any shared savings payment or obligation to repay losses, ability to bear risk of potential losses, and ability to repay losses. - 2.
+Maintain such books, contracts, records, documents, and other evidence for a period of ten (10) years from the final date of the agreement period or from the date of completion of any audit, evaluation, or inspection, whichever is later.

-Responding to Detected Noncompliance and Non-Retaliation
+Responding to Detected Non-compliance and Non-retaliation

 Any report received is thoroughly investigated.
 If upon review it is determined that our Organization has been noncompliant in some regard, the Compliance Officer will promptly take all appropriate actions required under the circumstances.
 The actual response will vary depending on the unique circumstances, but in all cases there will be steps taken to ensure future compliance.
 In some cases, we may be required to voluntarily self-report the matter to an appropriate authority.

 Anyone who reports a concern, regardless of the method chosen, is protected from retaliation.